-IOWAccess projects are recommended by the IOWAccess Advisory Council representing state government information technology.
-Project recommendations from this council are forwarded to the Director of the Department of Administrative Services, for final review and approval.
+IOWAccess projects are recommended by an IT procurement review process supported by the Technology Advisory Council role representing state government information technology.
+Project recommendations are then forwarded to the Director of the Department of Administrative Services for final review and approval.
 This process is to ensure that IOWAccess efforts are targeted at relevant electronic government services.